sayeemabdullah/CSS-Cribsheet/README.md

 ``` html
 <div class="box"></div>
 ```
 We can also change the transit to a different direction by adding `to right`, `to bottom right`, or according to our need.
-We can also use a specific degree like `45deg` and also select the percentage of a specific color in the gradient.
+We can also use a specific degree like `45deg` and also select a **percentage** of a specific color in the gradient.
+We can also use `radial-gradient()`.

+https://cssgradient.io : This website is **recommended** to get the right gradient for your project as it generates the **CSS code** too.

+___